martel-innovate/6G-NTN-resource-forecasting/README.md

-# Resource Forecasting in 6G Non-Terrestrial Networks (6G-NTN)
+# Resource Forecasting using Machine Learning in 6G Non-Terrestrial Networks (6G-NTN)

 ## Table of Contents